 7.’You can get a six pack from sit ups and crunches’

 It’s a tired saying but abs are made in the kitchen, not the gym.
-You know those ‘natural’ abs that some blessed golden girls and boys seem to have- they’re not simply formed, but rather hidden within yourself as well, and the way to make them appear is by scraping away all that body fat sheltering your ribcage.
+You know those ‘natural’ abs that some blessed golden girls and boys seem to have- they’re not simply formed, but rather hidden within yourself as well, and the way to make them appear is by scraping away all the body fat sheltering your ribcage.
 After you’ve lost weight, your abs will begin to show through and then you can begin to strengthen your core and develop those pesky ab muscles.

 Sit ups and crunches will help but consistency with compound exercises and holding positions like planks will take precedence.
 Superficial exercises such as crunches are the least effective so should be varied and left to the end of the workout- like the cherry on top of the cake that you must avoid at all costs.